Mayank0851/ecommerce-django-react/README.md

 ## 1. Introduction

 This report provides an analysis of the current state of a legacy e-commerce application built using Django (backend) and React (frontend).
-The goal is to address performance bottlenecks, security issues, and implement DevOps best practices, including containerization, CI/CD pipeline setup, Infrastructure as Code (IaaC).
+The goal is to address performance, security issues, and implement DevOps best practices, including containerization, CI/CD pipeline setup.

 ### Objectives